mrdrxict/dex/README.md

 - Follow coding standards

 ## ⚠️ Important Disclaimers

 ### Security Notice
 ⚠️ **CRITICAL**: This is a complex DeFi system handling real value.
 Before mainnet deployment:
+- **GET PROFESSIONAL AUDITS** for all smart contracts
+- **TEST EXTENSIVELY** on testnets with real scenarios
+- **USE MULTI-SIGNATURE** wallets for all admin functions
+- **IMPLEMENT MONITORING** for all contract interactions
+- **HAVE EMERGENCY PROCEDURES** ready for incident response
+- **SECURE RELAYER INFRASTRUCTURE** with proper key management

+### Legal Disclaimer
+This software is provided "as is" without warranty of any kind.
+Users assume all risks associated with:
+- Smart contract vulnerabilities
+- Bridge failures or delays
+- Loss of funds due to bugs or exploits
+- Regulatory compliance in their jurisdiction
+- Fee collection and staking mechanisms

+The developers are not responsible for any financial losses, legal issues, or other damages arising from the use of this software.

+### Regulatory Compliance
+Users are responsible for ensuring compliance with local laws and regulations regarding:
+- Cryptocurrency trading and exchange
+- Cross-border financial transfers
+- Tax reporting and obligations
+- KYC/AML requirements where applicable
+- Staking and farming activities

+### Security Notice
+⚠️ **CRITICAL**: This is a complex DeFi system handling real value.
+Before mainnet deployment: